 Jodhpur has several remarkable architectural masterpieces which articulate the amazing history and past glory of the former capital of Marwar Kingdom.
 Come join us as we walk you through the must do things while in Jodhpur:

-The magnificent fort of Mehrangarh perched on a hill outcrop commands a splendid view over the city of Jodhpur.
-The fort built in red stone houses several palaces which have some of the exceptionally intricate carvings of sandstone.
+The magnificent fort of Mehrangarh one of the largest castles in the world is perched on a hill outcrop and commands a splendid view over the city of Jodhpur.
+The Fort built in red stone houses several palaces which have some of the exceptionally intricate carvings of sandstone.
 The fort also houses a museum with a wide collection of palanquins, armors, paintings and other royal artifacts of historical importance.

 At dusk, the fort is flooded with golden light which emanates its regal glow above the city of Jodhpur.